Current Students

 Paul Mart Jeyand J. Matangcas

-Paul Mart Jeyand J. Matangcas (he/him) is an interdisciplinary researcher affiliated with the Critical Theory and Gender and Sexuality Studies clusters.
-His research focuses on three areas: environmental humanities in Asia, media representation, and marginalized identities.
-For his dissertation, he explores how queer migrants of color make sense of, experience, and express joy in urban spaces.
+Paul Mart Jeyand J. Matangcas is an interdisciplinary researcher affiliated with the Critical Theory and Gender and Sexuality Studies clusters.
+His research focuses on global Asias as critique/method, digital migrant media, and diasporic nightlife.
 Paul holds a BA in Mass Communication and a master’s in Development Communication.
-He is open to answering questions from prospective Ph.D. students, especially those outside the United States. paulmatangcas@u.northwestern.edu
+He is open to answering questions from prospective Ph.D. students, especially those from outside the United States.
+Email: paulmatangcas@u.northwestern.edu

 Iheanyi Genius Amaraizu